Assistance for Guests with Limited Mobility

 - Learn more about parking and transportation options.

-Art Beyond Sight Program currently on hold
+Art Beyond Sight

-The MFAH offers “Art Beyond Sight” as a gallery program for visitors who are blind or have low vision.
+The MFAH offers “Art Beyond Sight” as a gallery program for guests who are blind or have low vision.
 Trained gallery educators use verbal descriptions and hands-on materials to engage participants with the Museum’s collections and exhibitions.
 Art Beyond Sight is offered on the second Saturday of the month.
 Visit the calendar for listings.
 Admission is free, but space is limited, so be sure to preregister.
-Contact email@example.com to sign up and for more information.
+Contact email@example.com to sign up, and for more information.

 Assistive listening devices are available for use during lectures, films, and other programs.
 To request an assistive listening device, check with any staff member in attendance.

-Visitors with Alzheimer’s or Dementia
+Guests with Alzheimer’s or Dementia

-Discover and discuss works of art together in the galleries during this hour-long program designed for individuals with Alzheimer’s disease or dementia, with their family members or care partners.
-Looking Together is offered on the second Monday of the month.
+Discover and discuss works of art together in the galleries during this hour-long program designed for individuals who have Alzheimer’s disease or dementia, with their family members or care partners.
+“Looking Together” is offered on the second Monday of the month.
 Visit the calendar for listings and times.
 Admission is free, but space is limited, so be sure to preregister.
-Contact firstname.lastname@example.org to sign up and for more information.
+Contact firstname.lastname@example.org to sign up, and for more information.

 Looking Together is made possible through a partnership between the Museum of Fine Arts, Houston, and the Alzheimer's Association Houston & Southeast Texas Chapter.

-Visitors on the Autism Spectrum
+Guests on the Autism Spectrum

-For more information about the Museum’s accessibility resources and programs, email firstname.lastname@example.org or call 713.639.7300.
+If you have any questions about the Museum’s accessibility resources and programs, email firstname.lastname@example.org or call 713.639.7300.